GeoffreyCoulaud/gali/README.md

 ## Vision

 Gali is inspired by the Unix philosophy, "Do one thing and do it well".
-We diverge a slightly by doing *a few* things instead of a single one.
+We diverge slightly by doing *a few* things :

-Those are:
 * Viewing games from a maximum of (local) sources
 * Starting all games normally
 * When possible, stopping started games